memset234/annotation.vim/README.md

 - In select mode annotation in two or more line: "\`\/".

 You can change these configurations to make it more convenient for you to use Vim.

+## Update

+- `1.2`, Fixed the issue where multi line comments cannot be commented after a blank line.
+Now multi line comments are not affected by blank lines and blank lines will **not be commented**.